quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 # Introduction

-QUIC {{!QUIC=RFC9000}} intentionally describes a very narrow set of fields that are visible to entities other than endpoints.
-Beyond those characteristics that are defined as invariant {{?QUIC-INVARIANTS=RFC8999}}, very little about the "wire image" {{?RFC8546}} of QUIC is visible.
+QUIC Invariants {{!QUIC-INV=RFC8999}} intentionally describes a very narrow set of fields that are visible to entities other than endpoints.
+Beyond those characteristics that are invariant, very little about the "wire image"
+{{?RFC8546}} of QUIC is visible.

-The second-most significant bit of the first byte in every QUIC packet is defined as having a fixed value in QUIC version 1 {{!QUIC}}.
+The second-most significant bit of the first byte in every QUIC packet is defined as having a fixed value in QUIC version 1 {{!QUIC=RFC9000}}.
 The purpose of having a fixed value is to allow endpoints to efficiently distinguish QUIC from other protocols; see {{?DEMUX=I-D.ietf-avtcore-rfc7983bis}} for a description of a system that might use this property.
 As this bit can identify a packet as QUIC, it is sometimes referred to as the "QUIC Bit".

 Where endpoints and the intermediaries that support them do not depend on the QUIC Bit having a fixed value, sending the same value in every packet is more of